 How to fix your provider problems

-If you notice that your provider seems to be throttling your internet unfairly, let your internet service provider know.
+- If you notice that your provider seems to be throttling your internet unfairly, let your ISP know.
 Call them, email them and visit a retail store with your speed test data in hand.
 Keep in mind that some internet plans have terms and conditions that allow for internet throttling, so you may not be able to resolve the slow connection issues from throttling.

 Get connected and maximize your speeds

 Once your Wi-Fi’s up and running again, you can use different strategies such as moving your router or tinkering with its settings to make your internet faster.
 Some of the same strategies that can reconnect your laptop to your network could also speed up your browsing, such as giving your hard drive a good sweep and updating specific programs or software.